Wednesday 6 November 1940

-Swedish 52 ton fishing ship Elly hits an air mine and sinks in the Skagerrak about 37 km west of the Peter Noster Lighthouse.
+Swedish 52 ton fishing ship Elly hits an air mine and sinks in the Skagerrak about 37 km west of the Pater Noster Lighthouse.
 There are five deaths.
 It is the third Swedish fishing vessel lost to mines in the area in the past month.

 Royal Navy minesweeper HMS Elgin hits a mine and is damaged.
 Fellow minesweeper Gossamer tows it to Harwich.